QBDI/QBDI/docs/source/api_js.rst

     True if instruction contains a predicate (~is conditional) (if ANALYSIS_INSTRUCTION)

+  .. js:attribute:: isMoveImm

+    True if this instruction is a move immediate (including conditional moves) instruction (if ANALYSIS_INSTRUCTION)

   .. js:attribute:: isReturn

     True if instruction acts like a ‘return’ (if ANALYSIS_INSTRUCTION)